johanley/special-relativity-core/README.md

 In SR it's useful to picture a mass particle as carrying what you might call <b>a Silberstein clock</b>, a gyroscope that can do double duty:
  - its gyroscopic properties track Silberstein rotation
- - its spinning defines a clock that measure a proper-time.
+ - its spinning defines a clock that measures a proper-time.

 **Four-vectors and three-vectors are not completely analogous**.
 The cross product applies only to three-vectors.